The Marvelous Land Of Oz

 and then I will carry you back to my tent."

-seek me?" asked Mombi, still scarce able to speak plainly for
+do you seek me?" asked Mombi, still scarce able to speak

-done nothing to me," answered the gentle Sorceress; "but I suspect
+have done nothing to me," answered the gentle Sorceress;

 severely."